kalw/webtest-ruby/README.md

 - interact with wpt
 - interact with slowhow
-- extract har from devtools in chrome internal checks
+- extract har from devtools in chrome internal
-- add onload and oncontent load from browser into har genrated from proxy
+- add onload and oncontent load from browser into har generated from proxy
 - add more test unit
-- add travis
+- add travis - OK
 - clean up the code
+- extract har from chrome without node